 - ASU Home

 - Map and Locations

-The MS degree in community resources and development with a concentration in nonprofits and NGOs is offered by the School of Community Resources and Development.
-This master's degree program is research-oriented.
-It is designed to prepare graduates for careers in governmental agencies, nonprofit organizations and private-sector businesses by teaching them to analyze and understand critical topics and issues pertinent to the fields of tourism, parks and recreation management, nonprofits and nongovernmental organizations, and sustainable communities.
+The MS in community resources and development with a concentration in nonprofits and NGOs is a research-oriented degree program designed to prepare graduates for careers in governmental agencies, nonprofit organizations and private-sector businesses.
+Students learn analyze and understand critical topics and issues pertinent to the fields of tourism, parks and recreation management, nonprofits and nongovernmental organizations, and sustainable communities.

 Community Resources and Development (Nonprofits and NGOs), MS

 Watts College of Public Service and Community Solutions

 The Plan of study is the required curriculum to complete the program.

 We accept applications on a rolling basis for Community Resources and Development, MS. However, applicants interested in financial aid need to submit their applications by Feb.
 1st for Fall admission and October 1st for Spring admission.